libdx/resume/resume.md

 Mostly was doing backend development and SQL optimisations.
 Also gained experience at frontend related things: plain HTML+CSS together with jQuery.

+## Enucation
+**National Technical University of Ukraine 'Kyiv Polytechnic Institute'**

+Master's degree, Electrical Engineering (2005-2011)

-## Background and Interests
+## Interests and other skills
-Power shell user, Linux and Open Source fan, very interested in Ruby language and related technologies, have strong base of C and C++.
-Confident with git.
+- Ruby language and related technologies
+- Clojure language and related technologies
+- Strong base of C and C++
+- Confident with git.
+- Power unix shell user
+- Linux and Open Source